ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

     | 9781617290084 | Specification by Example                |
     | 9781801815710 | Infrastructure as Code with Azure Bicep |
     | 9781680504989 | The Cucumber for Java Book              |
-When ...
+When all books are retrieved
 Then ...
 ```

 In our first scenario we might need to retrieve all books.
 A call to `respository.GetAllBooks()` will performed by the application logic.
 We have to stub this call on our test double in the `Given` step definition.

 In another scenario, we might need to retrieve a single book by its EAN (European Article Number) using `respository.GetBookByEAN(ean)`.
 We'll have to include this call on our stub in the same `Given` step definition and we have to make sure that the correct book is returned for the specified EAN.
-Essentially replicating the filter logic implemented in the repository.
+Essentially duplicating the filter logic implemented in the repository.

 As the application's functionality increases, so does the number of methods on our repository to retrieve books.
 Resulting in more and more setup code on our stub.